What are the advantages of printed Catalogs?

 Professional product photos are well worth the investment.
 They can be used repeatedly and across multiple platforms (print catalogs, website, social media, etc.).

 Similarly, detailed and accurate product descriptions are also important to highlight each product's key features and emphasize the selling points.
 Product descriptions should follow a consistent format and strike a balance between providing enough information to help the customer decide without going overboard and becoming tedious to read.
 Like good product photos, good product descriptions are worth doing right.
 They can also be used many times and in many different places.

 The structure is vital for a successful catalog.
 In case the products are not easy to find, or if the crucial information is confusing, the reader may throw the catalog away and look elsewhere.

 Branding is another essential element to get right and can make or break, even if everything else is done correctly.
-If a brand known for a casual, beachy style suddenly releases a very clean, modern catalog loyal customers might get confused.
+If a brand that is known for a casual, beachy style suddenly releases a very clean, modern catalog, loyal customers might get confused.
 Same goes if a high-end jewellery brand suddenly sends out something with cartoony fonts and bright primary colours.
 New customers might think they have the wrong website if everything is totally different from what they saw in the printed piece when they log on.
 Branding on a website, printed material, and social media should be instantly recognizable to everyone.
-Maintaining consistent Brand Guidelines will also help in having a consistent structure.
-Using the same images, product descriptions, fonts, colours, etc. that a brand is known for will go a long way to make a good catalog.
+Maintaining consistent brand guidelines will also help in having a consistent structure.
+Using the same images, product descriptions, fonts, colours, etc. that a brand is known for will go a long way in making a good catalog.